sammyhenningsson/shaf/README.md

 The scaffold generator will call the model generator and the controller generator, see below.

 #### Controller
-A new controller is generated with the _controller_ identifier and a resource name and an arbitrary number of attribute:type arguments.
+A new controller is generated with the _controller_ identifier, a resource name and an arbitrary number of attribute:type arguments.
 ```sh
 shaf generate controller some_resource attr1:string attr2:integer
 ```
 This will add a new controller and an integration spec.
 It will also modify the root resource to include a link the the collection endpoint for _some_resource_.

 #### Model
-A new model is generated with the _model_ identifier and a resource name and an arbitrary number of attribute:type arguments.
+A new model is generated with the _model_ identifier, a resource name and an arbitrary number of attribute:type arguments.
 ```sh
 shaf generate model some_resource attr1:string attr2:integer
 ```